Lucas-G-A/quant-project/README.md

 **Key finding:** the strategy is essentially flat after realistic transaction costs, despite the pair being strongly cointegrated and behaving as expected mechanically (average entry z-score of 2.5, clean mean-reverting exits).
 This is a legitimate and expected result, not a failed implementation: MA/V is exactly the kind of highly liquid, heavily-monitored pair that professional statistical arbitrage desks compete over intensely, compressing away most easily-capturable edge.
 Annualized volatility of 3.6% (vs. ~20% for the momentum strategies) does confirm the market-neutral property held as designed — the strategy achieves genuine diversification from market direction, even without generating excess return in this particular pair.

+**Live deployment:** running live on paper trading alongside momentum — see below.

 ## Bugs found and fixed along the way

 Documenting these deliberately, since debugging process is as informative as final results:

 1. **Insufficient cash-buffer errors**: setting `target_total_weight` close to 1.0 (fully invested) occasionally caused trades to fail, since slippage and commission push actual execution cost slightly above the computed target.
 Fixed by leaving a larger cash buffer (0.90 instead of 0.95).
 2. **Hedge ratio recalculating mid-trade**: the pairs trading hedge ratio was originally recalculated on a fixed schedule regardless of position state.
 This caused the *definition* of the spread to shift while a trade was open, producing artificial one-day z-score jumps that looked like (but were not) genuine mean reversion.
 Fixed by freezing the hedge ratio for the duration of any open position, only recalculating between trades.
+3. **Ticker format mismatches across data providers**: Yahoo Finance (`yfinance`) and Alpaca use different conventions for share-class tickers (`BRK-B` vs. `BRK.B`).
+Solved with a small conversion function applied only at the Alpaca API boundary, keeping the core universe list provider-agnostic.
+4. **Silent state loss between daily runs**: the live system runs as a fresh process each day, so any strategy state held only in memory (e.g., last rebalance month, whether a pairs position is currently open) would silently reset every run — causing momentum to attempt a rebalance every single day instead of monthly.
+Fixed by persisting the minimal necessary state to disk between runs.
+5. **API request batching and transient failures**: a single request for ~100 tickers' worth of historical bars occasionally failed with a dropped connection.
+Fixed by batching requests into smaller groups with retry-with-backoff logic — a necessary robustness measure for any unattended daily script.

+## Live Deployment

+Both strategies run live on an Alpaca paper-trading account (real market conditions and execution, simulated capital), each allocated a $50,000 notional "sleeve" tracked independently.

+**Architecture:**
+- A daily script (`live/run_daily.py`) pulls current market data, runs both strategies through the same `Strategy.decide()` interface used in backtesting, and submits any resulting orders to Alpaca
+- Since an Alpaca paper account is a single pool of capital rather than natively supporting independently-tracked sub-strategies, a lightweight **shadow portfolio** layer (`live/shadow_portfolio.py`) tracks each strategy's notional cash and positions separately, persisting to disk between runs — a simplified version of the "sleeve accounting" pattern real multi-strategy funds use to track individual strategies' P&L within one consolidated account
+- A background scheduler (`live/scheduler.py`) checks the time every 30 seconds and triggers the daily run automatically, after market close
+- A heartbeat file, updated at the end of every successful run, allows a simple health check (`live/health_check.py`) to confirm the system is actually running correctly rather than assuming it is

+**A practical lesson worth noting:** the original automation plan used macOS's native `launchd` scheduler.
+After extended troubleshooting (correctly-configured jobs silently failing to trigger, likely due to macOS's background task approval system throttling repeated reloads during testing), this was replaced with a simpler, fully transparent Python loop run via `nohup`.
+This was a deliberate engineering trade-off: less "proper" than an OS-level scheduler, but fully debuggable and observable — when it fails, it fails visibly rather than silently, which mattered more for a system meant to run unattended for weeks.

 ## Known limitations

 - **Survivorship bias**: the universe is built from a snapshot of current S&P 500 constituents, meaning companies that were delisted, went bankrupt, or were removed from the index during the backtest period are excluded.
 This causes both strategies' backtests to look better than a fully historically accurate universe would.
-- **No short-selling costs**: borrow fees and margin requirements are not modeled for the pairs trading strategy.
+- **No short-selling costs**: borrow fees and margin requirements are not modeled for the pairs trading strategy, in either backtest or live deployment.
-- **Data source**: prices sourced via `yfinance` (Yahoo Finance), which can have minor data quality issues (occasional missing tickers, adjusted-close conventions) — not a fully professional-grade data feed.
+- **Data source**: prices sourced via `yfinance` (Yahoo Finance) for backtesting, which can have minor data quality issues (occasional missing tickers, adjusted-close conventions) — not a fully professional-grade data feed.
 - **Period-dependency**: results are shown across two distinct regimes specifically to surface this issue, but no backtest fully generalizes beyond the periods tested.
+- **Live system uptime**: the scheduler depends on the host machine staying awake and the background process staying alive; it does not currently recover automatically from a full machine restart, so live performance may include gaps corresponding to downtime rather than deliberate no-trade decisions.

 ## Setup